Scanning

 Limiting Image Size

 Anchore Enterprise can be configured to have a size limit for images being added for analysis.
-Images that exceed the configured maximum size will not be added to Anchore and the catalog service will log an error message providing details of the failure.
+Images that exceed the configured maximum size will not be added to Anchore Enterprise and the catalog service will log an error message providing details of the failure.
 This size limit is applied when adding images to Anchore Enterprise via AnchoreCTL, tag subscriptions, and repository watchers.

-property in the Anchore Enterprise configuration file or by using the ANCHORE_MAX_COMPRESSED_IMAGE_SIZE_MB
+This limit can be enabled via the max_compressed_image_size_mb property in the Anchore Enterprise configuration file or by using the ANCHORE_MAX_COMPRESSED_IMAGE_SIZE_MB env variable.

 - When a value greater than zero is supplied, the value represents the size limit in MB of the compressed image.